Read Our SquareTwo Financial Review and Use Our Tested Research So You Don’t Lose Out

 Business credit is credit in a business’s name.
 It doesn’t link to an entrepreneur’s individual credit, not even when the owner is a sole proprietor and the solitary employee.
 Because of this, a business owner’s business and personal credit scores can be quite different.

 Establishing business credit is a process, and it does not occur without effort.
 A business needs to actively work to build business credit.
-Nevertheless, it can be done readily and quickly, and it is much faster than establishing individual credit scores.
+Nevertheless, it can be done readily and quickly, and it is much faster than establishing personal credit scores.

 A business needs to be reliable to lenders and merchants.
 That is why, a business will need a professional-looking website and email address, with site hosting bought from a merchant such as GoDaddy.

-Also company telephone and fax numbers must have a listing on ListYourself.net.
+Also company telephone numbers must have a listing on ListYourself.net.

 At the same time, the business phone number should be toll-free (800 exchange or comparable).